mayaanne/foundations/week-1/git-branch-primer.md

 ## Reflect
-Open your `my-reflections-week-1.md`file and answer the following.
+Open your text reflections file and answer the following.
 Don't forget to stage and commit.

 1. What is Master?
 2. Why create a Branch?